| I read an article recently about a home improvement con

 genetic propensities of human beings the result can hardly be wondered at.
 The delicate

+ethical balance between individual freedom and group responsibility has clearly shifted.
 Not surprisingly then, many middle and high school students today will tell you that

 they themselves determine, as does every other individual, the standards of right and